MatthewMckee4/unsoundness-checker/README.md

 # Unsoundness Checker

-A tool for reporting possible typing unsoundness in Python

 There are a few aims of this repo:
 - To document unsoundness in the Python type system.
 - To provide a tool for detecting unsoundness in Python code.